On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Methods

-\textbf{Retrained Model Behavior.} Models retrained on $\mathcal{D}_r$ often assign consistent and skewed predictions to $\mathcal{D}_f$ based on semantic similarity.
-For example, see~\cref{fig:confusion mat 2}, a model that has never seen \texttt{automobile} samples tends to misclassify them as \texttt{truck}, which is visually and semantically similar.
+Models retrained on $\mathcal{D}_r$ often assign skewed predictions to $\mathcal{D}_f$ based on semantic similarity.
+For example, see~\cref{fig:confusion mat 2} that shows the prediction on a ResNet18 model trained on CIFAR-10.
+The \emph{Retrain} model (a model trained on $D_r$) that has never seen \texttt{automobile} samples tends to misclassify them as \texttt{truck}, which is visually and semantically similar (see Figures~\ref{fig:three-side-by-side} and~\ref{fig:cifar100_representation} for further empirical evidence, and Figure~\ref{fig:other_samples} for other examples).
 This behavior is not specific to model architecture but emerges from underlying data-level class similarities.

-\textbf{MIA-NN: A Targeted Attack.} Motivated by this insight, we propose \textbf{MIA-NN}, a nearest-neighbor-based membership inference attack that probes whether forgotten class samples are reassigned in a retraining-consistent way.

-\textit{Setup:} We train a binary SVM to distinguish member (\texttt{truck} samples from the test set) vs. non-member (remaining test samples excluding the ones labeled as \texttt{automobile}) samples, using their predicted confidence in belonging to the \texttt{truck} class.
-We then evaluate the classifier on \texttt{automobile} test samples.
-If these are not reassigned properly to \texttt{truck}, the SVM detects them as non-members, revealing insufficient unlearning.
-Ideally, the truck should be identified as members.
-A more detailed experiment setup is in~\cref{subsec:new_attacks}.
-From~\cref{tab:truck_mia}, we observe that our \textbf{RWFT-2-O} method achieves the lowest attack success rate among approximate methods, approaching the ideal behavior of retraining and significantly outperforming all other baselines.
-A detailed introduction of baselines can be seen in~\cref{sec:baseline main} and~\cref{sec:baselines}.
+This behavior has been overlooked by prior evaluation methods in class unlearning literature which focus only on the logit for the forget class.